tduplantis83/EventTrackerProject/README.md

 Object-Oriented Programming in Java: Abstraction, Polymorphism, Inheritance, and Encapsulation.

-Test Driven Development using JUNIT Juniper.
+Test Driven Development using JUNIT 5 Juniper.

 ### Lessons learned:

-This project helped us better grasp the capabilities of Dynamic Web Applications by allowing us to better learn how to:
+This project helped me better grasp the capabilities of REST, Spring Data JPA, and HTTP Request and Response Objects.
+Over the course of the assignment I:
-* Build a multi-table database using MySQL Workbench.
+* Built a single-table database & populated it using MySQL Workbench.
-* Be an Agile development team
-* Use branching on Git/GitHub
+* Utilized version tracking via Git/GitHub
-* Understand Spring Application Contexts.
+* Understand Spring (Boot & Data JPA)
-* Use the Java Persistence API to generate HTML.
-* Build a Dynamic Web Applications using Spring MVC.
-* CCS and Bootstrap to make it web and mobile-friendly.
+* Understand RESTAPI & URI naming schema